jingwora/jingwora.github.io/KM/Bioinformatics/Books/Introduction to Bioinformatics Algorithms.md

 An **array** of n elements is an ordered collection of n variables a1, a2, . . . , an.
 We usually denote arrays by boldface letters like **a** = (a1, a2, . . . , an) and write the individual elements as ai where i is between 1 and n.

+Assignment Format:
+a ← b Effect:
+Sets the variable a to the value b.